Rottington

-Rottington is a hamlet which is 3 mi from Whitehaven; in the parish of St Bees, Copeland, Cumbria, England.
-Since 1961, the population has halved from 92 to 51 people.
+Rottington is a hamlet and former civil parish which is 3 mi from Whitehaven; now in the parish of St Bees, Cumberland, Cumbria, England.
+It has a population of 51.

 History

 The name "Rottington" comes from a farm or settlement connected with Rot(t)a.
 In 1762 the area became the property of Sir James Lowther.
 Rottington was a township in the parish of St Bees, in 1866 Rottington became a civil parish in its own right.
 On 1 April 1934 the parishes of Preston Quarter and Sandwith were merged into Rottington and Whitehaven.
+In 1961 the parish had a population of 92.
 On 1 April 1974 the parish was abolished and merged with St Bees.